 To Milan and Rome with Amma (2007)

 Screen Shot 2017-04-17 at 9.51.26 PM

 The Coliseum, originally named Flavian Amphitheatre, was said to be built for the glory of the emperor and the pleasure of the people.
 I read that it was commissioned in 72 AD and inaugurated by sacrificing 5000 animals.
-Until the middle of the first century, it was the sight of spectacular fights between gladiators (chosen from slaves, prisoners and criminals) and wild animals such as elephants, lions, hippopotamuses – who all died for the vile joy of common people.
+Until the middle of the first century, it was the sight of spectacular fights between gladiators (chosen from slaves, prisoners, and criminals) and wild animals such as elephants, lions, hippopotamuses – who all died for the vile joy of common people.

 Screen Shot 2017-04-17 at 9.51.43 PM